Opinion: Germany must take a firm stand against far-right extremists | DW | 23.06.2020

 Hanau wasn't the first wake-up call

 "I would like to emphasize that right-wing extremism poses the greatest threat in our country," Seehofer said in February after the racist massacre in Hanau, the state of Hesse, that left 10 people dead.
-For a long time, this was an insight many political leaders lacked.
+For a long time, many political leaders lacked this insight.

 The renewed determination is also probably due to the concern that the country is being increasingly subverted by right-wing extremists.
 Reports of neo-Nazi activities in the police and the Bundeswehr have repeatedly shaken the public's confidence in the authorities.
 Defense Minister Annegret Kramp-Karrenbauer's response was clear: extremist activities taking place within the elite unit Kommando Spezialkräfte (KSK) group are now being painstakingly investigated.